Off-Policy Confidence Interval Estimation with Confounded Markov Decision Process: Preliminaries

 \subsection{Data Generating Process}

 We consider observational data generated from an confounded Markov decision process.
 Specifically, at a given time $t$, let $(S_t,A_t,R_t)$ denote the observed state-action-reward triplet.
 A standard MDP without confounding is depicted in Figure \ref{fig:SCMa}.
-We assume both the state and action spaces are discrete, and the immediate rewards are uniformly bounded.
-Meanwhile, the proposed method is equally applicable to continuous state space as well.
-Let $U_t$ denote the set of unmeasured variables at time $t$ that confounds either the $A_t$-$R_t$ or $A_t$-$S_{t+1}$ associations, as shown in Figure \ref{fig:SCMb}.
+We assume both the state and action spaces are discrete, and the immediate rewards are uniformly bounded. {The discrete state-space assumption is imposed only to simplify the theoretical analysis.
+Our proposal is equally applicable to continuous state space as well.} Let $U_t$ denote the set of unmeasured variables at time $t$ that confounds either the $A_t$-$R_t$ or $A_t$-$S_{t+1}$ associations, as shown in Figure \ref{fig:SCMb}.
 Such a data generating process excludes the existence of confounders that are influenced by past actions, leading to ``memoryless unmeasured confounding'' \citep{kallus2020confounding}. {It yields the following Markov assumption:

 \textbf{Assumption 1.} $U_t$ and other observed variables at time $t$ are conditionally independent of $\{U_j\}_{j<t}$ and past observed variables up to time $t-1$ given $S_t$. }